SkoolNotes/Taproot/2020HIST201/KBhHIST201BullietCh19.md

 * Ottoman empire grew from small size
 * With Syria and Egypt shrinking 16th century, Ottomans became the biggest Muslim empire
+* Less medieval, and represented more the new age centralized monarchy